moby/moby/docs/sources/use/workingwithrepository.md

 ## Trusted Builds

-Trusted Builds automate the building and updating of images from GitHub, directly on Docker.io.
+Trusted Builds automate the building and updating of images from GitHub or BitBucket, directly on Docker.io.
 It works by adding a commit hook to your selected repository, triggering a build and update when you push a commit.

 ### To setup a trusted build

 1. Create a [Docker.io account](https://index.docker.io/) and login.
-2. Link your GitHub account through the `Link Accounts` menu.
+2. Link your GitHub or BitBucket account through the [`Link Accounts`](https://index.docker.io/account/accounts/) menu.
 3. [Configure a Trusted build](https://index.docker.io/builds/).
-4. Pick a GitHub project that has a `Dockerfile` that you want to build.
+4. Pick a GitHub or BitBucket project that has a `Dockerfile` that you want to build.
 5. Pick the branch you want to build (the default is the `master` branch).
 6. Give the Trusted Build a name.
 7. Assign an optional Docker tag to the Build.